StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Handling Account Value Storage.md

 `[any AccountKey.Type]` arrays or ``AccountKeyCollection``s.
 This is useful when you are accessing the ``AccountValues/keys-572sk`` property or implement a custom storage provider (see ``AccountStorageStandard/load(_:_:)``).

-A implementation is similarly structured to the code example shown in the previous section.
+An implementation is similarly structured to the code example shown in the previous section.

 > Note: You can also use the ``AccountKey/accept(_:)-8wakg`` method directly for visiting a single element.

 ### Managing Account Values

 New ``AccountValues`` instances are created using the ``AccountValuesBuilder`` class.
-Every container provides access to the respective builder class using the ``AccountValues/Builder`` typalias.
+Every container provides access to the respective builder class using the ``AccountValues/Builder`` typealias.

 Below is a short example on how to create a new ``AccountDetails`` instance using the `Builder` class.
 For more detailed information refer to the documentation page of ``AccountValuesBuilder``.